inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Overview

-This is a flask web application that renders current time in Moscow zone.
+This is a flask web application that renders current time in Moscow zone in the home page `host_url/` and renders number of visits to the home page in `host_url/visits`

 ## Steps to run the application